lonelyjoeparker/MSc-phylogenetics-lab/handout.md

 ### Glossary of useful terms

-Alignment – data (usually DNA sequences) that has been aligned so homologous positions can be compared Bayesian inference – phylogeny can be inferred using a likelihood function to produce posterior probabilities for a tree and then infer the most likely tree for a given dataset.
++ **Alignment** – data (usually DNA or amino-acid sequences) that has been optimally arranged so homologous positions can be compared.
+May include '-' characters known as 'gaps' to pad out shorter sequences where nucleotides/amino acids have been deleted during evolution (aka 'indels')
++ **Bayesian inference** – phylogeny can be inferred using a likelihood function to produce posterior probabilities for a tree and then infer the most likely tree for a given dataset.
-Branch – a line that represents the path of evolutionary history within a phylogeny Clade – a group of taxa in a phylogeny that share character(s) from a single hypothetical ancestor Likelihood –is defined to be a quantity proportional to the probability of observing the data given the model
++ **Branch** – a line that represents the path of evolutionary history within a phylogeny
++ **Clade** – a group of taxa in a phylogeny that share character(s) from a single hypothetical ancestor
++ **Likelihood** – is defined to be a quantity proportional to the probability of observing the data given the model.
+Usually expressed in log-likelihood units, abbreviated as 'lnL'
-MCMC – Markov chain Monte Carlo methods are algorithms.
-They can be used for sampling probability distributions Node – the position in a tree where branches separate.
-Each ‘node’ represents a real or hypothetical ancestor Phylogeny – evolutionary tree inferred from a dataset (often DNA sequences) Posterior probability - the probability of assigning observations to groups given the data Tip – the tips of a tree normally represent the extant (living) taxa that were sampled Taxon – the formal name of an organism or group of organisms
++ **MCMC** – Markov chain Monte Carlo methods are algorithms.
+They can be used for sampling probability distributions
++ **Node** – the position in a tree where branches separate.
+Each ‘node’ represents a real or hypothetical ancestor
++ **Phylogeny** – evolutionary tree inferred from a dataset (often DNA sequences)
++ **Posterior probability** - the probability of assigning observations to groups given the data
++ **Tip** – the tips of a tree normally represent the extant (living) taxa that were sampled
++ **Taxon** – the formal name of an organism or group of organisms